Spanish patrol boat Serviola: History

 In May 2022, Serviola brought the Spanish Ambassador to Côte d'Ivoire, Rafael Ortiz, to the port city of Abidjan on a diplomatic mission.
 The ship was presented to Ivorian officials in an effort to improve bilateral relations between the two countries' navies to combat piracy in the region.

+Serviola was one of several craft that took part in the rescue of survivors from the Russian heavy-lift ship Ursa Major, which sank in the Mediterranean between Águilas in Spain and Oran in Algeria on the night of 23–24 December 2024.